jorgebucaran/colorette/README.md

 ## To chalk or not to chalk?

 Chalk is another Node.js terminal colorizer.
 Its core feature is a [prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype)-based chainable API where ANSI styles can be used both as properties or methods.
-Colorette doesn't rely on a domain-specific abstraction, allowing you to write purely functional, idiomatic JavaScript if you don't mind more sticking parentheses.
+Colorette doesn't rely on a domain-specific abstraction, allowing you to write purely functional, idiomatic JavaScript if you don't mind a few more sticking parentheses.

 ## License